gnlin/MyCSESite/README.md

 My personal website source code for school of CSE.

 # Description
-This website will run with apache server and postgreSQL database.
+This website will run with apache server and mySQL database.